cul24002-ai/ai-copywriting-manual/ai-copywriting-manual/docs/part1/overview.md

 published: false
 ---
 # Copywriting In the Age of AI
-***Key Takeaways:** For copywriters to use AI responsibly, they must know its possibilities, risks, and limitations to use it effectively, efficiently, and ethically.*
+***Key Takeaways:** For Copywriters to use AI responsibly, they must know its possibilities, risks, and limitations to use it effectively, efficiently, and ethically.
+Its primary roles in copywriting is to Find, Challenge, and Inspect*

-Generative Artificial Intelligence tools have become prevalent across many creative, tech, and knowledge sectors, promising to automate repetitive tasks and increase productivity.<a id="ref-1"></a><sup>[1](#cite-1)</sup>
+**Generative Artificial Intelligence (GenAI)** tools have become prevalent across many creative, tech, and knowledge sectors, promising to automate repetitive tasks and increase productivity.<a id="ref-1"></a><sup>[1](#cite-1)</sup> Its scope is increasing day by day, and many industries are rushing to adopt this technology.

-BYU-Idaho is preparing students for the future workforce by employing GenAI tools in faculty and student workflows,<a id="ref-2"></a><sup>[2](#cite-2)</sup> but it isn't easy because navigating the future of Human-AI collaboration requires both understanding and applying Gen AI tools to serve humanity, not to harm or hinder it.<a id="ref-3"></a><sup>[3](#cite-3)</sup>
+BYU-Idaho is navigating the future of Human-AI collaboration by preparing students for the future workforce by employing GenAI tools in faculty and student workflows.<a id="ref-2"></a><sup>[2](#cite-2)</sup>,<a id="ref-3"></a><sup>[3](#cite-3)</sup>

-The capacity of multimodal AI tools makes it easy for people to replace their own effort with machine-generated content, but current research demonstrates that this approach has an overall net negative impact on quality and performance across many areas.<a id="ref-4"></a><sup>[4](#cite-4),</sup><a id="ref-5"></a><sup>[5](#cite-5),</sup><a id="ref-6"></a><sup>[6](#cite-6)</sup> Yet, there is also evidence that Human-AI collaboration can complement our capabilities, giving to us rather than taking away from us.<a id="ref-7"></a><sup>[7](#cite-7)</sup>
+The capacity of GenAI tools makes it easy for people to replace their own effort with machine-generated content, but current research demonstrates that this approach has an overall negative impact on quality and performance across many areas.<a id="ref-4"></a><sup>[4](#cite-4),</sup><a id="ref-5"></a><sup>[5](#cite-5),</sup><a id="ref-6"></a><sup>[6](#cite-6)</sup> Yet, there is also evidence that Human-AI collaboration can complement our capabilities, helping us rather than harming or hindering.<a id="ref-7"></a><sup>[7](#cite-7)</sup>

-The conflicting data suggests there is an appropriate middle ground for GenAI, but the current AI models require an apprehensive—*both comprehensive and skeptical*—approach.
+The conflicting data suggests there is an appropriate middle ground for GenAI, but finding that middleground is easier said than done.
+Using the current models requires an apprehensive—*both comprehensive and skeptical*—approach.
 The apprehensive approach assumes that GenAI tools are going to stay relevant in the future, and that humanity will address and resolve the issues with GenAI, but in the meantime individuals and organizations must define specific policies and guardrails to protect against overreliance of AI.

-The purpose of *The AI Copywriting Manual* is to provide Copywriters for BYU-Idaho at University Communications the knowledge and strategies they need to responsibly use GenAI tools effectively, efficiently, and ethically.
-This section provides an introduction to GenAI, exploring its proposed capabilities weighed against its limitations and risks, its development and training processes, and its appropriate potential use cases for Copywriters.

 > **Consider This**
 >